Edl Schamiloglu: Service

-Schamiloglu has often been a committee member and chair at UNM, IEEE and National Academy.
+Schamiloglu has often been a committee member and chair at UNM, IEEE and National Academies.
 He served on the external advisory board for Sandia National Laboratories, REHEDS Foundation, Army's Extramural Basic Research Program in Electronics (ARO), K&A Wireless, Directed Energy Professional Society, Pulsed Power Conferences, Inc., SUMMA, and EPSCoR/IDeA Foundations.
-He was also founding member (2016-2020) of the Matter and Radiation at Extremes Editorial Advisory Board (an Open Access Journal), and an editor for IEEE Transactions on Communications.
+He was also founding member (2016-2020) of the Matter and Radiation at Extremes Editorial Advisory Board (an Open Access Journal).

 Patents

 Schamiloglu is a co-inventor of several patents for devices often related to the operation of magnetrons.

 Honors

 Schamiloglu's academic achievements have been recognized by many awards.
 Within UNM he received Research Excellence Awards in 1992, 2001 and 2017, also Creativity Awards in 2011, 2012, 2013, 2018 and 2019.
 He was selected as a UNM Academic Leadership Fellow from 2013 to 2015, and received the Gardner-Zemke Research Award in 2016.

 Within the Institute of Electrical and Electronics Engineers (IEEE), his awards include: